survivejs/webpack-book/manuscript/loading/04_javascript.md

 T> Given that [Node supports the ES6 specification well](http://node.green/) these days, you can use a lot of ES6 features without having to process configuration through Babel.

 T> Babel isn't the only option although it is the most popular one.
-[Bublé](https://buble.surge.sh) by Rich Harris is another commpiler worth checking out.
+[Buble](https://buble.surge.sh) by Rich Harris is another commpiler worth checking out.
 There's experimental [buble-loader](https://www.npmjs.com/package/buble-loader) that allows you to use it with webpack.
-Bublé doesn't support ES6 modules, but that's not a problem as webpack provides that functionality.
+Buble doesn't support ES6 modules, but that's not a problem as webpack provides that functionality.

 ### Setting Up *babel-loader*